 DECLARE @Str1 NCHAR(25) DECLARE @Str2 NCHAR(5) -- Initialize the variables.
 SET @Str1 = 'è' SET @Str2 = 'ë' SELECT UNICODE(@Str1) AS Result1, NCHAR(UNICODE(@Str1)) AS Result2, UNICODE(@Str2) AS Result3, NCHAR(UNICODE(@Str2)) AS Result4; SELECT NCHAR(UNICODE('âëz')) AS Result5; SELECT NCHAR(UNICODE('Å28')) AS Result6;

-Below lines of code are used to declare two variables of type NCHAR.
+Below lines of SQL code are used to declare two variables of type NCHAR.
 Next, we assigned the string data è and ë

 DECLARE @Str1 NCHAR(25) DECLARE @Str2 NCHAR(5) SET @Str1 = 'è' SET @Str2 = 'ë'

-From the below statement, you can see we are finding the UNICODE value of è, ë, and applying the NCHAR function on that Unicode value.
+From the below statement, you can see we are finding the UNICODE value of è, ë, and applying the NCHAR function to that Unicode value.
 We also assigned new names to the result as ‘Result1’ to ‘Result4’ using the ALIAS Column.

 SELECT UNICODE(@Str1) AS Result1, NCHAR(UNICODE(@Str1)) AS Result2, UNICODE(@Str2) AS Result3, NCHAR(UNICODE(@Str2)) AS Result4;